 What Is Colic In Babies?

+Before we discuss abnormal crying, it is important to realize that a normal baby can cry up to two hours a day during the first three months of life.
 Colic is defined as crying for over three hours a day, for three days a week, and for three weeks a month (1).
-The crying is usually unexplained due to lack of palpable stimulus, and it is also hard to calm the infant during colic.
+The crying is usually unexplained and often at a higher pitch.
+There is no clear reason or stimulus, and it is also hard to calm the infant during colic.
 About 30% of healthy, normal-term babies can develop colic, and the condition affects both genders equally (2).

 When Do Babies Get Colic?